Anni Dewani murder: Timeline of events for Shrien Dewani

-Mrs Dewani's family hand a petition to the Home Office calling on the home secretary to grant the South African government's request to extradite Mr Dewani to South Africa to stand trial over accusations he plotted to have her killed.
+Mrs Dewani's family hand a petition to the Home Office calling on the home secretary to grant the South African government's request to extradite Mr Dewani.

-Mrs Dewani's father Vinod Hindocha handed the document, which has 11,411 signatures, to a home office official in London.
+Mrs Dewani's father Vinod Hindocha handed in the document, which has 11,411 signatures.

 Home Secretary Theresa May signs an order for Mr Dewani's extradition to South Africa.

 Lawyers for Mr Dewani lodge an appeal against the decision that he should be extradited.